hj-johannes-lee/intel-resource-drivers-for-kubernetes/doc/device-faker/README.md

 When used without `--real-devices` parameter, the implied device files are plain text files and therefore container runtime will not be able to mount them as actual device nodes, and the Pod requesting them will never get to a `Running` state.
+But it allows testing e.g. discovery, discovery announcement and allocation without need for extra privileges.

 "Real" device files, needed to get the requesting Pod to a `Running` state, are created with the `-r (`--real-devices`) parameter, when tool has `CAP_MKNOD` capability.
 Device files are `null`-devices, which is enough for container runtime to provide them as devices[^1] to the workload container.